 Due to COVID-19 the RAP was launched online.
-The launch video can be viewed at: bit.ly/comgRAP
+The launch video and plan can be viewed on Council's website at ww.mountgambier.sa.gov.au/reconciliation

-The RAP can be downloaded from Council's website at: www.mountgambier.sa.gov.au/reconciliation

 Left: CEO Andrew Meddle, Boandik Elder Aunty Val Brennan and Mayor Lynette Martin with 'Yerkalalparta' - the first City of Mount Gambier Reconciliation Action Plan.